henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 ## BLAST approach

 A 'full' Blast analysis can run for several days and consume several GB of Ram.
-This is because all your proteins (or transcripts) needs to be submited to NCBI for blasting - and it can only do that in very small chunks - as well as run them against InterProscan, which in turn needs to launch a large number of queries against other databases.
+Consequently, for a huge amount of data it is recommended to parallelize this step doing analysis of chunks of tens or hundreds proteins.

 ### Perform Blast searches from the command line on Uppmax:

 To run Blast on your data, use the Ncbi Blast+ package against a Drosophila-specific database (included in the folder we have provided for you, under blastdb/blastplus) - of course, any other NCBI database would also work:

-*module load blast+/2.2.28*
+*module load blast/2.2.29+*
 *blastp -db /path/to/blastdb -query annotations.proteins.fa -outfmt 6 -out blast.out -num_threads 8*

-The blast search takes about 20-25secs per protein request - depending on how many sequences you have submitted, you can make a fairly educted guess regarding the running time.
+Agains the Drosophila-specific database, the blast search takes about 5secs per protein request - depending on how many sequences you have submitted, you can make a fairly educted guess regarding the running time.

 ### Process the blast outout with Annie
 The Blast outputs must be processed by [annie](http://genomeannotation.github.io/Annie/).